Csantos07/Agile-Rails-6-Follow-Along/README.md

 I would like to use this as a resource for anyone learning to use rails or if I ever have to teach Rails again this will be a repo I can leverage.

+I also want to hone in my methodology and process.
+How do I stay organized.
+How do I document my progress, dependencies, code, etc.

+---
+## 1.10.23 (8:22 PM)

+### In this Commit:
+- Generated Scaffold For Product
+- Ran Migration For Product

 ---
 ## 1.9.23